insure logo

 Most affordable ZIP codes for home insurance rates in Alaska

-Not every area in Alaska has the same home insurance cost.
-How much you pay for homeowners insurance in Alaska depends on many factors, including your ZIP code.
-Our data shows that 99824 ZIP has low-cost home insurance rates in Alaska, at about $1,208 a year or $101 monthly.
+Home insurance costs vary across different areas in Alaska.
+What you pay for homeowners insurance depends on several factors, including your ZIP code.
+According to our data, the 99824 ZIP code has the lowest home insurance rates in Alaska, at $1,208 annually or $101 per month.

 ZIP codeAverage annual rateAverage monthly rate